 The Bay of Plenty is an incredible region that excites, entertains and captivates and is one of New Zealand’s most popular holiday spots for both Kiwis and international visitors alike.
-Lying east of the Kaimai-Mamaku Ranges and south of the Coromandel Peninsula it is the perfect place for a family holiday with it’s beautiful harbours, long picturesque white surf beaches, friendly people and an easy going lifestyle.
-With some excellent surf spots, sun, sand, sea and a myriad of great places to eat and shop there will be no shortage of fun for all.
+Lying east of the Kaimai-Mamaku Ranges and south of the Coromandel Peninsula, it is the perfect place for a family holiday with its beautiful harbours, long picturesque white surf beaches, friendly people and an easy-going lifestyle.
+With excellent surf spots, sun, sand, sea and many great places to eat and shop, there will be no shortage of fun for all.

-For local Maori the harbour is also a physical and spiritual symbol of their identity.
+For local Maori, the harbour is also a physical and spiritual symbol of their identity.
 From scuba diving and fishing charters to kayaking and surfing, experiencing the Bay of Plenty from the water is magical.
-Spend time exploring the islands, observing local marine life, from seals and birds to playful dolphins.
+Spend time exploring the islands and observing local marine life, from seals and birds to playful dolphins.

-Whakatane overlooks the Pacific Ocean in the Eastern Bay of Plenty and is your gateway to Whakaari (White Island), New Zealand’s smoldering marine volcano.
-The town is famous for sunshine, big game fishing, marine sports and Maori culture.
-The town frequently records the highest sunshine hours annually and that golden glow is evident in the wide smiles and relaxed attitude of the locals you will come across during your stay.
-Another natural attraction of Whakatane is the nearby Te Urewera National Park, where you can walk, hunt, fish horse trek or go white-water rafting.
-But if lazing on the beach is more your style then there are plenty of gorgeous white-sand beaches to sink your toes into.
+Whakatane overlooks the Pacific Ocean in the Eastern Bay of Plenty and is your gateway to Whakaari (White Island), New Zealand’s smouldering marine volcano.
+The town is famous for sunshine, big game fishing, aquatic sports and Maori culture.
+The city frequently records the highest sunshine hours annually, and that golden glow is evident in the broad smiles and relaxed attitude of the locals you will come across during your stay.
+Another natural attraction of Whakatane is the Te Urewera National Park, where you can walk, hunt, fish, horse trek or go white-water rafting.
+But if lazing on the beach is more your style, then there are plenty of gorgeous white-sand beaches to sink your feet.

 Tauranga offers some great accommodation to suit all budgets “Click Here”